oranthony/ChatAI/README.md

-# ChatAI with Angular, Component Driven Architecture, Container & Presentational Components, RxJS, (NgRx soon)
+# ChatAI with Angular, Component Driven Architecture, Container & Presentational Components, RxJS, NgRx

 This is a chatbot using Facebook BlenderBot (400M) and soon LLaMA.